shackeelck/webp_ci_3/README.md

  ## And in your upload config "allowed_types" add "webp" :
     $config['allowed_types'] = 'gif|jpg|jpeg|png|webp';

+   Or upload the class mimes.php file to:  ./application/config/

  # Image Manipulation Class
    upload the class Image_lib.php file to:  ./application/libraries/